Pranavtheking007/ekiyam/README.md

 ### How to run the project

-INSTRUCTIONS: In this section you add the instructions to run your project on your local machine for development and testing purposes.
-You can also add instructions on how to deploy the project in production.
+INSTRUCTIONS: clone the git repositiry in your local system then from terminal run the cmd python app.py .

 ### Live demo

 You can find a running system to test at...

-See our [description document](./docs/DESCRIPTION.md) for log in credentials.

 ---